 An infrared quartz fireplace does not have a real flame but creates the illusion of a real fire.
-The fireplace also has a thermostat that works into and with your existing home heating; it produces 5200 BTUs that can heat 1000 square feet.
-But you can turn that up and down with your remote control.
-Or change flames.
-MagikFlame quartz infrared electric fireplaces come in several styles of wall-mounted electric fireplace or corner fireplace mounted.
+The fireplace also has a thermostat that works with your existing home heating system; it has 5200 BTUs that can heat up to 1000 square feet.
+You can turn the heater on or off with remote control.
+You can also change the flames.
+MagikFlame infrared quartz electric fireplaces come in several styles of wall-mounted electric fireplaces or a corner fireplace mantel.
 You can also get a firebox to install into your existing fireplace.

 What is the function of the flame?

 The function of the flame is to connect you, the user, to the experience of the fireplace.
 (It was that or carrying wood.
 We thought you would like the flame better).
-It pulls you in and communicates that all around you are comfortable.
 A realistic electric fireplace brings in the whole experience.
 LED lights plus holographic technology mean that this has realistic flames.
 You feel the heat against your skin while your watch flickering flames.